NvChad/nvchad.github.io/docs/config/plugins.md

 ## Plugin definition

 - What is a plugin definition?
 Its a term we use to define plugins so packer could use & install them.
-- Our way of defining plugin is slightly different and better than packer's way
+- Our way of defining plugins through packer is slightly different
 - Example :

 ```lua